 Egypt's parliament confirms reappointment of Amer as central bank governor

-CAIRO, Nov 28 (Reuters) - Egypt's parliament approved the appointment of central bank governor Tarek Amer to a second four-year term on Thursday, state media reported, a sign Egypt's policies will continue after he oversaw a three-year IMF economic reform programme.
+CAIRO, Nov 28 (Reuters) - Egypt's parliament approved central bank governor Tarek Amer for another four-year term on Thursday, state media reported, endorsing his performance so far and sending a signal of economic continuity after he oversaw a three-year IMF economic reform programme.

 The parliament, in a recess, held an emergency session to vote on the decision by President Abdel Fattah al-Sisi to reappoint Amer, whose first term ended on Wednesday.
 The approval was required under the constitution.